gqmaguirejr/Canvas-tools/README.md

 ## insert-group_column_in_gradebook.py

+### Purpose
-Purpose: Inserts a custom column with the indicated name using the data from from the named groupset (it will create the column as necessary).
+ Inserts a custom column with the indicated name using the data from from the named groupset (it will create the column as necessary).
 Note that one can optionally strip a fixed prefix from the group names.
 For example, if each group name begins with "Project group" followed by space and a number